Smyrna and Appoquinimink are the two school district's with unsuccessful referendums this academic year.

 Screen Shot 2024 03 09 at 5.09.40 PM

-The capital projects are a new intermediate school on Rabbit Chase Lane expected to open xxx, the expansion and conversion of Clayton Intermediate School to Clayton Middle School, and the expansion of North Elementary School.
+The capital projects are a new intermediate school on Rabbit Chase Lane, the expansion and conversion of Clayton Intermediate School to Clayton Middle School, and the expansion of North Elementary School.

 Smyrna is likely to go to referendum later this year.
 District’s can have an unsuccessful referendum twice before the state revokes its share of capital funds.